 Health Benefits of Edible Nightshade Vegetables

-Like all whole plant foods, edible nightshades are great sources of nutrients such as vitamins, minerals, protein, and fiber.
+But like all whole plant foods, edible nightshades are actually great sources of nutrients such as vitamins, minerals, protein, and fiber.

 Eggplants are rich in fiber, potassium, and vitamins B1, B6, and K. A 2019 study concluded that compounds in eggplant extracts could be protective against DNA damage and mutations that can lead to diseases like cancer.
 As for other diseases, eggplant contains antioxidants that appear to be cardioprotective, and has a type of fiber that is particularly good for bowel regularity.

 Tomatoes are an excellent source of biotin, potassium, iron, and zinc.
 They’re also one of the best sources of lycopene, an antioxidant that reduces inflammation as well as conditions related to oxidative stress.
 To enhance your absorption of lycopene from tomatoes, cook or stew them, and eat them with some healthy fat.
 Traditional cultures seem to have known this intuitively; witness classic Italian dishes that pair olives with stewed tomatoes, or Mexican cuisine that combines avocados and various tomato-based sauces and spreads.